Welcome to worship.

 Today’s loose coin offering is for Network Coffee House

 In our United Methodist tradition The Eucharist, or Holy Communion, is a gift from our abundant God.
 This is not Grace’s table or the United Methodist Church’s table, but it is God’s table.
 All that we ask is that you love God, earnestly repent of your sin, and seek to live in peace together.
-There is a gluten free option.
+There is a gluten free station for persons who need that.

 The Lord be with you.